xuxiaowei-io/gitaly/doc/protobuf.md

 The core Protobuf concepts we use are rpc, service and message.
 We use these to define the Gitaly **protocol**.

 - **rpc** a function that can be called from the client and that gets executed on the server.
 Belongs to a service.
-Can have one of four request/response signatures: message/message (example: get metadata for commit xxx), message/stream (example: get contents of blob xxx), stream/message (example: create new blob with contents xxx), stream/stream (example: git SSH session).
+Can have one of four request/response signatures: message/message (example: get metadata for commit xxx), message/stream (example: get contents of blob xxx), stream/message (example: create new blob with contents xxx), stream/stream (example: Git SSH session).
 - **service** a logical group of RPC's.
 - **message** like a JSON object except it has pre-defined types.
 - **stream** an unbounded sequence of messages.
 In the Ruby clients this looks like an Enumerator.

 gRPC provides an implementation framework based on these Protobuf concepts.

 - A gRPC **server** implements one or more services behind a network listener.
 Example: the Gitaly server application.
 - The gRPC toolchain automatically generates **client libraries** that handle serialization and connection management.
 Example: the Go client package and Ruby gem in this repository.
 - gRPC **clients** use the client libraries to make remote procedure calls.
 These clients must decide what network address to reach their gRPC servers on and handle connection reuse: it is possible to spread different gRPC services over multiple connections to the same gRPC server.
 - Officially a gRPC connection is called a **channel**.
 In the Go gRPC library these channels are called **client connections** because 'channel' is already a concept in Go itself.
 In Ruby a gRPC channel is an instance of GRPC::Core::Channel.
 We use the word 'connection' in this document.
 The underlying transport of gRPC, HTTP/2, allows multiple remote procedure calls to happen at the same time on a single connection to a gRPC server.
 In principle, a multi-threaded gRPC client needs only one connection to a gRPC server.

 ## Gitaly RPC Server Architecture